-For the years ended October 31, 2023 and 2022 (in thousands of Canadian dollars)
+For the year ended October 31, 2024 (in thousands of Canadian dollars)

-The table below presents changes in the historical claims liabilities (prior to actuarial present value adjustments) that were established in 2014 and prior and the associated provision arising in each subsequent accident year.
+The table below presents changes in the historical claims liabilities (prior to actuarial present value adjustments) that were established in 2015 and prior and the associated provision arising in each subsequent accident year.
 This table is presented on both a gross and net-of-reinsurance basis because there is no reinsurance ceded.